 FMLA is a federal law and provides for unpaid family and medical leaves with job protection.
 The PFMLA is a Massachusetts state law, and provides for paid family and medical leaves with job protection.
 The FMLA and the PFMLA generally run concurrently.
 At MIT, an employee with a serious illness could be on FMLA, PFMLA, and MIT Sick Time or Serious Illness Reduced Pay, all running concurrently.

-What are the significant changes in the new MIT sick and family leave policies?
+What are the most recent changes in MIT sick and family leave policies?

 - An employee may take up to 26 weeks of total sick and family leave within a 52-week period, called a Benefit Year.
 (This is defined in the policy.)